The IIJ 2025 Freelance Journalism Conference

 -

-A panel of national and regional editors will talk about how to pitch their news outlets, what they want from freelance contributors, and how to get on their radar.
+A panel of national and regional editors will talk about how to pitch their publications, what they want from freelance contributors, and how to get on their radar.
 We’ll cover rates, project scope, contract terms and the editorial process.
+Have you ever wondered what you're doing wrong?
+Bring your questions -- this session has answers.

 Speakers include: